Blue Monk in D

 Voice Leading

-The bass line moves through D to G (ascending perfect fourth), G to A (ascending whole step).
-The mix of stepwise and leap motion balances smoothness with harmonic drive.
-When the progression loops, the bass returns from A to D by perfect fourth.
+The bass line moves through D to G (ascending perfect fourth), G to A (ascending whole step), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to G# (ascending half step).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from G# to D by tritone.

 Scales for Improvisation